Caleydo/caleydo-doc/data.md

 Pressing **Import Data** will bring you to the data import process you might have encountered upon startup (see [Loading Data](loading.md)).
 This allows you to add multiple datasets at the same time to Caleydo.

-The **Export Data** button opens a dialog that allows you to save a perspective of a dataset (see dataset principles) to a file.
+The **Export Data** button opens a dialog that allows you to save a perspective of a dataset (see [Dataset Principles](#Dataset_Principles)) to a file.
 This can be useful if you filtered or clustered your data in a particular way and want to process it further using other tools.

 ##Data Processing

 ###Clustering
 Clustering creates a grouping of a perspective.
-To run a clustering algorithm you have to specify an input dataset, a perspective for the row and a perspective for the columns (see dataset principles).
-If those are specified you will be presented with a dialog similar to the one on the right.
+To run a clustering algorithm you have to specify an input dataset, a perspective for the row and a perspective for the columns (see [Dataset Principles](#Dataset_Principles)).
+If those are specified you a dialog similar to the one on the right will be shown.
 ![](i/clustering.png "Clustering GUI")

 Caleydo can cluster either the columns or the rows of a perspective.